 “Where’s it going to end — $2 trillion? $1.5 trillion?
 There’s no good sense where the ultimate destination is,” says Kuttner, referring to the final size of the Fed’s balance sheet when its normalization process is complete.

-Indeed, there are still many unknowns when it comes to the Fed’s balance sheet normalization plan.
+There are still many unknowns when it comes to the Fed’s balance sheet normalization plan.

 It’s like “going into a forest that hasn’t been mapped before,” says Mark Hamrick, Bankrate’s senior economic analyst.
 The Fed “wasn’t sure what they’d find on the way in, and getting out of the woods is similarly fraught with unknowns.”